myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 + Replace **username** with the **MQTT Username** for your account.
 + Replace **clientID** with the **Client ID** for your board.
 + Replace **channel** with the appropriate channel that this actuator is connected to.
-For this example, we chose Channel 1 for our Light actuator.
+For this example, we've already chosen Channel 1 when our Light actuator widget was setup.

 *TIP: For the purposes of testing with MQTT, you could also use the wildcard **#** which would subscribe to all channels.
 Cayenne supports all of the usually filtering and control from MQTT that you'd expect.
 But since we know the specific Channel that we want to subscribe to in our example, we'll use that.*